-1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract see our Data Privacy Policy/Plan 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII. see our Data Privacy Policy/Plan 3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII. see our Data Privacy Policy/Plan 4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum. see our Data Privacy Policy/Plan 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District. see our Data Privacy Policy/Plan
+1 Outline how you will implement applicable data security and privacy contract requirements over the life of the Contract Contractor will implement applicable state, federal, and local data security and privacy contract requirements over the life of the Contract 2 Specify the administrative, operational and technical safeguards and practices that you have in place to protect PII.
+Contractor will maintain reasonable security standards appropriate to the type of data collected, which will include multiple safeguards to help protect against loss 3 Specify how your officers, employees and Subcontractors who have access to PII pursuant to the Service Agreement will receive training on the federal and State laws that govern the confidentiality of PII.
+Contractor will provide annual training to its officers, employees, or assignees who have access to PII on the federal and state law governing confidentiality of such data.
+4 Outline the processes that ensure that your officers, employees and Subcontractors are bound by written agreement to the requirements of the Service Agreement, at a minimum.
+Contractor will ensure that its employees, subcontractors and third-party service providers with whom Contractor shares PII abide by all applicable data protection and security requirements 5 Specify how you will manage any data security and privacy incidents that implicate PII and describe any specific plans you have in place to identify breaches and/or unauthorized disclosures, and to meet your obligations to report incidents to the District.
+Contractor will promptly notify EA of any Breach or unauthorized release of PII in the most expedient way possible and without unreasonable delay but no more than seven calendar days after the discovery of such Breach.
+Contractor will cooperate with EA and law enforcement

-6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable. see our Data Privacy Policy/Plan 7 Describe your secure destruction practices and how certification will be provided to the District. see our Data Privacy Policy/Plan 8 Outline how your data security and privacy program/practices align with the District's applicable policies. see our Data Privacy Policy/Plan 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
+6 Describe how data will be transitioned to the District when no longer needed by you to meet your contractual obligations, if applicable.
+Upon expiration or termination of the Contract, Contractor shall transfer PII to EA, in a mutually agreed upon format 7 Describe your secure destruction practices and how certification will be provided to the District.
+PII will be securely destroyed within 30 days of expiration or termination of the Contract utilizing an approved method of confidential destruction.
+8 Outline how your data security and privacy program/practices align with the District's applicable policies.
+Contractor will implement the data protection and security requirements 9 Outline how your data security and privacy program/practices materially align with the NIST CSF v1.1 using the Framework chart below.
 YOU MAY USE TEMPLATE BELOW